 Today, we’ll quell any fears you may have about CC images.
 You learn exactly how CC licenses work.
 See how to attribute authors and stay out of trouble.

-What are Creative Commons Images?
+What Are Creative Commons Images?

 We can’t talk about Creative Common images without first discussing copyright protection.